cc-archive/cc-cert-core/core/commons/index.md

 # The Commons

-*introduction to this module, maybe some context why it's important, etc*

-The Commons has long played a historical role in making cultural and natural resources accessible to all members of a society.
+The commons has long played a historical role in making cultural and natural resources accessible to all members of a society.

-Creative Commons is part of that long tradition and understanding the Commons and how it works is essential to successfully using Creative Commons.
+Creative Commons is part of that long tradition complementing the historical local and natural resource based commons with a contemporary global digital commons.
+Understanding the commons and how it works is essential to successfully using Creative Commons.

 ![The Commons](https://github.com/creativecommons/cc-cert-map/blob/master/img/core/the-commons.jpg "The Commons")